 Charles William Stache (November 6, 1899- July 11, 1987) was best known as the mastermind behind a string of Speakeasies across the United States.
 His early start as a young Wall Street executive helped to eventually make him one of the top business owners in America.
-When the U.S. government passed the 18th Amendment, known as the Volstead Act, banning the production, sale, and transport of “intoxicating liquors,” Stache knew he had to act fast.
-With his love for money, booze, and women he was sure he could create the hottest underground clubs in every major city across the United States.
-Mr. Stache was able to open over 20 locations in one year’s time.
-His clientele were movie stars, celebrities, and the elite members of society during prohibition.
+When the U.S. government passed the 18th Amendment, known as the Volstead Act, banning the production, sale and transport of “intoxicating liquors,” Stache knew he had to act fast.
+With his love for money, booze and women, he was sure he could create the hottest underground clubs in every major city across the United States.
+Stache was able to open over 20 locations in one year’s time.
+His clientele were movie stars, celebrities and the elite members of society during prohibition.

 Charles William Stache greatly influenced American culture.
-His speakeasies were the place to be during not only the 20’s and Prohibition, but continued to flourish even afterwards.
+His speakeasies were the place to be during not only the ’20s and Prohibition but continued to flourish even afterward.
 To this day, the rich and famous still flock to Stache’s dark, hidden, hip joints.
 Perhaps his most popular speakeasy in current times is the one that now bears his name.
-Bar Stache, located in downtown Fort Lauderdale, ties together all the elements that ultimately represent what his speakeasies are all about.
+Stache Drinking Den + Coffee Bar, located in downtown Fort Lauderdale, ties together all the elements that ultimately represent what his speakeasies are all about.
 The scene is mysterious and relaxed, yet curious and upbeat.
 It is a place to escape.
 Charles William Stache spent quite a bit of time in Miami during his life and he fell in love with the tropical, exotic vibe that made South Florida so unique.
 When he opened up the famous speakeasy now located in Fort Lauderdale, he knew right away that this would be the bar that continued his legacy with his name.
-You can find the top models, musicians, and actors enjoying Bar Stache’s elegant craft cocktails in one of the dark corners of the bar.
-Bar Stache is one of the only bars in South Florida that prides itself in playing a seamless blend of Classic Funk/R&B/Funk/Soul spanning the last six decades to the newest of Indie & Electronic/Tech House orchestrate.
-While Bar Stache has continued to remain relatively unknown, it has been growing in popularity since it’s ‘official opening’ in November of 2013.
+You can find the top models, musicians, and actors enjoying Stache Drinking Den + Coffee Bar’s elegant craft cocktails in one of the dark corners of the bar.
+Stache Drinking Den + Coffee Bar is one of the only bars in South Florida that prides itself in playing a seamless blend of Classic Funk/R&B/Funk/Soul spanning the last six decades to the newest of Indie & Electronic/Tech House orchestrate.
+While Stache Drinking Den + Coffee Bar has continued to remain relatively unknown, it has been growing in popularity since it’s ‘official opening’ in November of 2013.
 Charles William Stache influenced a great number of people through the duration of his life and continues to influence the art, music, and bar scene today.

 Once in a blue moon the stars align.
 Something new and epic arrives on the scene and changes everything.
-When the doors opened at Stache in November, that special something occurred.
+When the doors opened at Stache in November of 2013, that special something occurred.

-At Stache you’ll come to appreciate an elegant twist on boutique drinks and whiskies.
+At Stache, you’ll come to appreciate an elegant twist on boutique drinks and whiskeys.
 We take pride in our beautifully crafted cocktails and our craft bartenders will revive your appreciation for the true art of mixology.
 In addition to perfectly poured cocktails, we have an impressive selection of quality craft beer and wine.
-And be sure to take notice of our champagnes, all of which have been expertly selected for discriminating palates.
+Be sure to take notice of our champagnes, all of which have been expertly selected for discriminating palates.

 The Nuts & Bolts: we’re a premier, mid-size 5,000 sq/ft, 2 level-3 bar boutique, entertainment and music venue located in Downtown Ft Lauderdale.